 To conclude, video is a powerful form of customer feedback for any business, and adding Voxpopme video questions into ongoing studies can supercharge your surveys and provide a deeper understanding of your target audience, whilst setting up new surveys or app-based studies puts video right at the heart of your research.
 But it’s not just about the benefits for you (although there are a lot!) - it’s also about your customers.
 Basically, video gives your customers a voice.
 It makes them feel valued, appreciated, and that their opinion is important - and it’s fun too, which means it’s a great way to fight survey fatigue.

-If you’d like to find out more about the benefits and applications of agile video feedback, including how easy it is to drop into your next survey or create a video study from scratch, download our ultimate guide to video open-ends here to find out more.
+If you’d like to find out more about the benefits and applications of agile video feedback, including how easy it is to drop into your next survey, download our step-by-step guide to video by hitting the button below…